 In October, Argentina's Defense Minister Agustin Rossi announced plans to procure 14 Saab Gripen fighters to replace its single-engine Dassault Mirage III/5, which saw combat during the 1982 Falklands War.

-Two types of Chinese fighters are candidates: The FC-1/JF-17 and the J-10, both built by Chengdu Aircraft Corporation (CAC).
+Two types of Chinese fighters are candidates: The FC-1/JF-17 and or the J-10 fighter, both built by Chengdu Aircraft Corporation (CAC).

 The JF-17 is the Pakistan-built variant of the FC-1.
-Both fighters have their advantages and disadvantages, said Doug Barrie, the senior air analyst at the International Institute for Strategic Studies in London.
-The Chengdu FC-1 represents the cheaper and less-capable combat aircraft, he said.
-Argentina could purchase significantly more FC-1s, "although in capability terms this would not represent as great an increment in overall performance compared to the J-10," he said.
+Both fighters have their advantages and disadvantages, said Doug Barrie, the senior air analyst at the International Institute for of Strategic Studies in London.
+The Chengdu FC-1 represents the cheaper less expensive and therefore less-capable combat aircraft, while the Chengdu J-10 is the oppositemore costly and more capable of the two, he said.
+At the same time, Argentina could purchase significantly more of the FC-1s, "although in capability terms this would not represent as great an increment in overall performance compared to the J-10," he said.

-The Argentinean Air Force could face difficulties acclimating to non-Western equipment, but "we should understand that such a sale will have a special political importance for the Chinese.
-It brings prestige and opens doors to new combat aircraft sales to the region," said Vasily Kashin, a China military specialist at Moscow's Centre for Analysis of Strategies and Technologies.
+There might be difficulties for the The Argentinean Air Force could face difficulties acclimating to to acclimate itself with non-Western equipment, but "we should understand that such a sale will have a special political importance for the Chinese.
+It brings prestige and opens doors to new combat aircraft sales to the region," said Vasiliy Kashin, a China military specialist at Moscow's Centre for Analysis of Strategies and Technologies.
 "They will likely provide good financing conditions and will probably pay special attention to subsequent maintenance and training work."

-However, China's JF-17 fighter program in Pakistan has proven a reasonably successful test bed for joint fighter production programs.
+However, China's JF-17 fighter program in Pakistan has proven a reasonably successful test bed for joint fighter production programs in the future.
 The Pakistan Aeronautical Complex (PAC) and CAC developed the JF-17 and CAC's FC-1 in a joint program begun in 1995.
-Like Argentina, the Pakistan JF-17 replaced its Mirage III/5 fighters.
+Like Argentina, the Pakistan JF-17 replaced its aging Mirage III/5 fighters.

 Richard Fisher, a senior fellow with the US-based International Assessment and Strategy Center, said that in 2013 CAC was in discussions with the Argentine aerospace company Fabrica Argentina de Aviones to co-build the FC-1 in a similar fashion as the CAC/PAC deal.
 Fabrica did not respond to requests for information on the issue.